-The full-time program is offered in one academic year, over two semesters, beginning in August and finishing in April.
+- The full-time program is offered in one academic year, over two semesters, beginning in August and finishing by early May of each year.

-The part-time program is a three-year program beginning in August and finishing in April of each year.
+- The part-time program is a three-year program beginning in August and finishing by early May of each year.

 - Language, Literacy and Development 1 (6.00)